joechrysler/threecents-api-examples/README.rst

 ===============

 This repo shows how to use the 3¢ API in various languages.
-Feel free to fork it and add an example in your favorite language.
-We'd love merge some pull requests!
+Feel free to fork it and add examples.
+We'd love to merge some pull requests!

 The Docs
 --------